School Milk Knowledge Hub

 The following aspects are addressed:

-• The importance of dairy in school meal programs
+• The importance of dairy in school meal programmes

 • Sustainability and affordability of school milk programmes.